-I hope you have all enjoyed some time off from work and days spent with your families over the summer, it has certainly been a summer to remember in terms of the glorious weather.
+I hope you have all enjoyed some time off from work and days spent with your families over the summer, it has certainly been a rather wet summer in the UK!
 The staff cannot wait to hear about all the children’s adventures over the holidays!

 As you know Monday is staff training day and we are closed to children.
-School reopens on Tuesday 6th September, we hope the children are really excited to come back and see all there friends.
+School reopens on Tuesday 5th September, we hope the children are really excited to come back and see all their friends.

 Six weeks is a long time so below are a few reminders for families.

 The gates open at 8.40 am for children to enter the playground.
 The yard is staffed by Breakfast club staff from 8.35am.

 The school day starts at 8.55 am and at this point each class should make a line in their classes at set points on the playground.
 All staff will be on the playground from 8.55 am to collect their classes.

 Registration takes place at 9.00 am in the classroom.

 Any child not in school by 9.10 am is to be registered as late.
 If children are not in school by 9.20 am, and no message has been received, we will make contact with parents/carers to establish the reason for absence.
 Attendance is a key priority for CJS and if we have concerns over attendance we will follow all necessary steps to ensure children attend school regularly and on time.
 We would strongly encourage you to work with us if we identify issues with your child’s attendance.
 Children arriving after 9.20 am will be registered under a ‘U’ code, which means they attended after registers closed and it is an unauthorised mark.